 Ironing a shirt is a more intricate process than you might think.
 Involving more technique than simply swiping a hot iron across a garment, ironing a shirt, like many laundry-related duties, can be tricky.
 Even so, you don't have to be afraid of pressing your favorite shirts at home.
 With the help of our tried-and-true ironing techniques and tips from Luxi Jin, the CEO of the contemporary women's clothing brand Lucy Paris, you can learn how to iron a shirt to successfully in the comfort of your own home–no dry cleaner needed.

-Martha's cardinal rule is to start with a well-laundered and damp shirt.
-It'll make the chore of pressing out any stubborn wrinkles a whole lot easier.
-Another key step: spreading a terry cloth towel over your ironing board.
-The padding helps avoid additional creasing.
-Jin says to iron almost all fabrics from the inside out, but if you absolutely have to iron from the outside, cover the buttons with the towel to prevent them from melting.
+Our cardinal rule for ironing perfection is to start with a well-laundered and damp shirt, as it will make pressing out any stubborn wrinkles much easier.
+Another key step is spreading a terry cloth towel over your ironing board as the extra padding helps to avoid pesky creasing.
+Jin says to iron almost all fabrics from the inside out, but if you absolutely have to iron from the outside, cover the buttons with the towel to prevent damage.

 Jin recommends cleaning your iron every few months to prevent it from transferring any rust or minerals onto your clothing.
-Mix two tablespoons of baking soda into a tablespoon of water, and apply the mixture to the iron.
-Wipe it off with a damp cloth, then clean the vents with a wet cotton swab.
-If that doesn't do the trick, fill the steam reservoir with distilled water, release a large amount of steam, and pass it across a dry towel.
+To create your own iron cleaning solution, mix two tablespoons of baking soda into a tablespoon of water, and apply the mixture to the iron.
+Then, wipe the iron off with a damp cloth and clean the vents with a wet cotton swab.
+If that doesn't do the trick, fill the steam reservoir with distilled water, release a large amount of steam, and pass the iron across a dry towel.
 This will help to dissolve and pull out any clogs in the vents.